sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 #### OptionalParameter

-This class configure parameter-value pair to add to the request layer URL by setting the following parameters:
+The [``OptionalParameter``](https://sitmun.github.io/doc-angular/classes/OptionalParameter.html) class configure parameter-value pair to add to the request layer URL by setting the following parameters:
 - key: Parameter name
 - value: Parameter value

 #### LayerConfiguration

-This class modify the configuration of a layer when interacting with the map (make visible, move the layer ...) by setting the following parameters:
+The [``LayerConfiguration``](https://sitmun.github.io/doc-angular/classes/LayerConfiguration.html)  lass modify the configuration of a layer when interacting with the map (make visible, move the layer ...) by setting the following parameters:
 - id: Identifier to index
 - visibility: Layer visibility
 - opacity: Layer transparency (Transparent) 0-1 (Opaque)